Tuesday, April 28, 2009

 Over the past several years I've resigned from the boards of several organizations in an effort to simplify my life.
 It has helped somewhat.

-Tonight I decided to take a sabbatical, for at least 40 days, from Facebook.
+Tonight I decided to take a sabbatical, for at least 40 days, from Facebook

 It's so easy to become addicted to some of these social network systems that are so popular these days.
 There's a lot of value in these if we discipline ourselves and use them to build and maintain positive relationships and to minister to others but all too often I've found myself leaving silly comments and spending too much time writing things that weren't really that uplifting.